S/2020 S 4 Explained

 Orbit

-S/2020 S 4 is a highly eccentric satellite with an eccentricity of 0.495, it orbits Saturn at an average distance of 18.2 million km and an orbital period of 2 and a half years, with an inclination of 40.1 to the ecliptic, suggesting that it belongs to the Gallic group.
-However, sometimes it's moon group is disputed like S/2019 S 6, and includes it to the Inuit group that it was a fragment piece of Siarnaq that broke off a long time ago in a few thousand year time-span.
+S/2020 S 4 is a highly eccentric satellite with an eccentricity of 0.495, it orbits Saturn at an average distance of 18.2 million km and an orbital period of 2 and a half years, with an inclination of 40.1° to the ecliptic, suggesting that it belongs to the Gallic group.
+However, sometimes its moon group is disputed, and it may be included in the Inuit group.
+It has been suggested that it was a fragment piece of Siarnaq that broke off a long time ago in a time-span of a few thousand years.

 S/2020 S 4 is estimated to be 3 km in diameter and currently the faintest known moon of Saturn having an absolute magnitude of 17.
-Scott S. Sheppard and Tilmann Denk on the other hand, is estimated to be 2 km and 2 and a quarter km, respectively.
-If these estimates were true, it makes S/2020 S 4 one of the smallest known irregular moons of Saturn.
+Scott S. Sheppard and Tilmann Denk on the other hand, estimated it to be 2 km and 2 and a quarter km, respectively.
+If these estimates were true, it would make S/2020 S 4 one of the smallest known irregular moons of Saturn.